-- (1) allow distributed energy resource aggregations to participate directly in RTO/ISO markets and establish distributed energy resource aggregators as a type of market participant; - (2) allow distributed energy resource aggregators to register distributed energy resource aggregations under one or more participation models that accommodate the physical and operational characteristics of the distributed energy resource aggregations; - (3) establish a minimum size requirement for distributed energy resource aggregations that does not exceed 100 kW; - (4) address locational requirements for distributed energy resource aggregations; - (5) address distribution factors and bidding parameters for distributed energy resource aggregations; - (6) address information and data requirements for distributed energy resource aggregations; - (7) address metering and telemetry requirements for distributed energy resource aggregations; - (8) address coordination between the RTO/ISO, the distributed energy resource aggregator, the distribution utility, and the relevant electric retail regulatory authorities; - (9) address modifications to the list of resources in a distributed energy resource aggregation; - (10) address market participation agreements for distributed energy resource aggregators; and - (11) Accept bids from a DER aggregator if its aggregation includes DERs that are customers of utilities that distributed more than 4 million MWh in the previous fiscal year.
+- (4) address locational requirements for distributed energy resource aggregations; - (5) address distribution factors and bidding parameters for distributed energy resource aggregations; - (6) address information and data requirements for distributed energy resource aggregations; - (7) address metering and telemetry requirements for distributed energy resource aggregations; - (8) address coordination between the RTO/ISO, the distributed energy resource aggregator, the distribution utility, and the relevant electric retail regulatory authorities; - (9) address modifications to the list of resources in a distributed energy resource aggregation; - (10) address market participation agreements for distributed energy resource aggregators; and - (11) Accept bids from a DER aggregator if its aggregation includes DERs that are customers of utilities that distributed more than 4 million MWh in the previous fiscal year.
 An RTO/ISO must not accept bids from a DER aggregator if its aggregation includes DERs that are customers of utilities that distributed 4 million MWhs or less in the previous fiscal year, unless the relevant electric retail regulatory authority permits such customers to be bid into RTO/ISO markets by a DER aggregator.

-Each RTO/ISO must file the tariff changes needed to implement the requirements of Order 2222 on or before July 19, 2021.125 To the extent that an RTO/ISO proposes to comply with any or all of the requirements in Order 2222 using its currently effective requirements for distributed energy resources, it must demonstrate on compliance that its existing approach meets Order 2222's requirements.
+Each RTO/ISO must file the tariff changes needed to implement the requirements of Order 2222 on or before July 19, 2021.
+To the extent that an RTO/ISO proposes to comply with any or all of the requirements in Order 2222 using its currently effective requirements for distributed energy resources, it must demonstrate on compliance that its existing approach meets Order 2222's requirements.

 Requests for Rehearing Denied by Operation of Law.
-Requests for clarification and/or rehearing of Order 2222 were filed by Excel Energy Services, the Kansas Corporation Commission, AEE and AEMA, and Public Interest Organizations.126 On November 19, 2020, the FERC issued a "Notice of Denial of Rehearings by Operation of Law and Providing for Further Consideration".127 The Notice confirmed that the 60-day period during which a petition for review of Order 2222 can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of Order 2222.
-The Notice also indicated that the FERC would address, as is its right,
+Requests for clarification and/or rehearing of Order 2222 were filed by Excel Energy Services, the Kansas Corporation Commission, AEE and AEMA, and Public Interest Organizations.
+On November 19, 2020, the FERC issued a "Notice of Denial of Rehearings by Operation of Law and Providing for Further Consideration".
+The Notice confirmed that the 60-day period during which a petition for review of Order 2222 can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of Order 2222.
+The Notice also indicated that the FERC would address, as is its right, the rehearing requests in a future order, and may modify or set aside its orders, in whole or in part, "in such manner as it shall deem proper."